l-lin/bulletular/README.md

 # About this project

-This project was created mainly for educational purpose.
+This project was created mainly for learning purpose.

 I was just doing some practice with AngularJS and it was also the opportunity to test out the Github pages.